mannstein bending over copy

 Description automatically generated with low confidence

 A photo of Rommel in Afrika wearing his tropical uniform.
 Notice the shoulderboards.
 He is wearing Field Marshal shoulderboards with a white underlay, which is the color underlay for Luftwaffe Generals.
+They appear to be slip-on style boards.
 Could these be what Kesselring gave Rommel in the field upon promotion?!

 batons_order_doc1 resized